MyrtoTs/task-interpreter/README.md

 ## Run

 The main script is `main.py`.
+For each request, you'll be asked whether it includes an accompanying image.
+Type 'exit' to finish and save the dialog.

-You can find the dialogues conducted in the `dialogues` directory.
+You can find the dialogues saved in the `dialogues` directory.